pivotal/blog/content/post/bosh-on-ipv6-2.md

 IPv6 is **enabled on _all_ the VM's interfaces**.
-Once BOSH assigns an IPv6 address to an interface on a VM, the other interfaces may pick up an IPv6 address as well, one that was not assigned by BOSH but rather acquired via IPv6's Neighbor Discovery Protocol's (NP's) [stateless address autoconfiguration](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration) (SLAAC).
+Once BOSH assigns an IPv6 address to an interface on a VM, the other interfaces may pick up an IPv6 address as well, one that was not assigned by BOSH but rather acquired via IPv6's Neighbor Discovery Protocol's (ND's) [stateless address autoconfiguration](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration) (SLAAC).
 For example, the web server we deployed acquired an additional IPv6 addresses on its "IPv4" interface: `2601:646:100:69f0:250:56ff:fe8c:86a9`.